Dr. Alex Stone, DPT, CSCS

 Our Take:

-We like how compact the TheraCup is.
+We appreciate the compact design of the TheraCup.
 Its quality is great, and we feel it will serve us for a while.
 What’s even better, it doesn’t look fragile.
 When we first got the Achedaway Cupper, we feared what might happen if we dropped it.
 The Therabody TheraCup feels sturdy.

 However, we missed a few things that the Achedaway Cupper provided.
 For instance, we missed the lanyard.
 The lanyard would’ve been great for keeping the Theracup in place and preventing it from falling when it automatically turns off (this may happen when the glass suction cups are on your back).